-The term at-will employment is a legal term used in the United States.
-This term means that an employer can terminate an employee for any reason without warning.
-However, an employer cannot fire an employee if the reason for doing so is illegal, such as firing someone because of their gender, race, or religion.
+U.S. states have separate and individual employment laws.
+The term at-will employment is a legal term meaning that an employer can terminate an employee for any reason without warning.
+However, an employer cannot fire an employee if the reason for doing so is illegal or discriminatory, such as firing someone because of their gender, race, or religion.

-Contracts in at-will states between employers and employees prevent the employer from pursuing a claim against the employer as a result of being fired.
+Contracts in at-will states between employers and employees prevent the employer from pursuing a claim against the employer due to being fired.
 In other words, an employee can not sue for lost wages due to dismissal from the job, provided the dismissal was legal, as discussed above.

 This law doesn't just apply to employers, though.
 In at-will employment states, employees can also quit their jobs or go on strike without having to provide an explanation.